A Love Story With a Stamp

 A long time ago when I was single and living in an apartment in Brooklyn I had a roommate.
 His girl friend told me of a young lady who lived on Miami Beach who needed to be cheered up because she had just broken up with someone.
 Would I write her a note to brighten her day.

 So I did.
 A couple of days later I got a letter back.
 At the bottom was a memo which asked me to write again.
 So I did.
 Later that week I got another letter and the rest you can figure out.
 Since I was running out of ideas of what to write about, I brought the project to my first period seventh grade class who helped me write the letters of the next few weeks.

 The kids in the class got a big kick out of the project and since I was teaching English it fit in with the curriculum.
 It also made the students feel some empathy which I guess was a good thing.

 After numerous letters, back and forth, Alice decided that I was okay and invited me to meet her on my Christmas vacation.
 So I did.
 We hit it off and when I returned during my Easter vacation I proposed.
 We got married.

-Three kids later and two grandchildren turned out because of the United States mail system.
+Three kids later and three grandchildren turned out because of the United States mail system.
 But then again stamps were cheaper.
 Would I do it all over again?
 You betcha.

-I redid this one to celebrate my wife’s birthday which is tomorrow.
-On that day she is 68 and I am still 67 until December.
+My wife will be 72 on Sept.
+15, I 72 in December.
 Yes, she robbed me out of the crib.
 I confess I married an older woman.